malikhumzanandla/whatsapp-web.js/API_DOCUMENTATION.md

 # WhatsApp Web.js API Documentation

-This document provides a comprehensive guide to the WhatsApp Web.js API endpoints, authentication, and usage.
+This document provides a comprehensive guide to the WhatsApp Web.js API endpoints, authentication, and usage for both backend integration and frontend development.

 ## Table of Contents